CfA-Library/Cite_Astro_Software/Draft_Docs/Guidelines.md

 file in the root directory of your code.
 ASCL will also publish this, but best is to keep this as close to the code as possible.
 This file should ideally be named CITATION.md

-Including a file documenting the elements recommended by the *[CodeMeta](https://github.com/codemeta/codemeta)* project is also recommended.
+Adding a CodeMeta.json file to your repo including the elements recommended by the *[CodeMeta](https://github.com/codemeta/codemeta)* project is also recommended ([example](https://github.com/codemeta/codemeta/blob/master/codemeta.json))

 ## See also